MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_metadataaction.md

 **Returns**: Const std::vector<MetadataEntry>&
-Removing metadata should be done before adding metadata.
+Removing metadata should be done before adding metadata.a.